Ready to run background checks the modern way?

 - Recent and associated addresses

-How to run an SSN trace background check
+How to run an SSN trace

-Identity potential identity issues
+Identify potential identity issues

 Confirm the accuracy of SSN information

-Provide context for additional searches
+Pave the way for additional searches

 The results of an SSN trace may indicate the candidate has lived in multiple locations in the past seven years.
-An employer may wish to use that information to inform other searches, such as county or state criminal record checks.
+An employer may want to use that information to inform other searches, such as county or state criminal record checks.

 Frequently asked questions about SSN traces